August 2nd, 2018

 AMovieGuy.com’s RATING: 3 STARS (Out of 4)

 I can only get behind a movie that has a message about kindness, encourages others to use their imagination, and asks us to find an appreciation for the things that truly matter in life.
-That movie is Disney's Christopher Robin, a live-action portrayal of the A. A. Milne characters, about the boy who spent his childhood days in the hundred acre wood with friends, Winnie-the-Pooh, Tigger, Piglet, Eeyore, and the rest of the gang.
+That movie is Disney’s Christopher Robin, a live-action portrayal of the A. A. Milne characters, about the boy who spent his childhood days in the hundred acre wood with friends, Winnie-the-Pooh, Tigger, Piglet, Eeyore, and the rest of the gang.
 Young Christopher loved his furry friends, until he grew up, and all of his fun was sucked out of him by his mundane job.
 Director Marc Forster (Finding Neverland, World War Z) brings Pooh to life and manages to find a chubby little cuddly message, reminding kids to go out and play, and hoping adults will stay forever young.
-Christopher Robin is one movie that might be sweeter than honey.
+Christopher Robin is sweeter than honey.